5 Trim Tiles to Know and How to Use Them on Walls and Countertops

 - Metal thresholds are the easiest to install and come in a variety of types and profiles.

 - Z-bars are a form of metal thresholds that are used where tiled floor and carpet meet.

 - Many hardwood thresholds are beveled on two planes and fastened to the lower wood subfloor with finishing nails or screws.

 - Stone or synthetic materials also provide safe and attractive transitions.
-Ask your supplier for suggestions that will match your installation.
+Ask your tile supplier for suggestions that will match your installation.

-Install a Wood Edge
+Using a Wood Edge for Tiled Countertops

 For tiled countertops, consider installing a wood-trim edge if you cannot find V-caps or bullnose tiles to match.
 Because wood expands at a different rate than tile and adhesive, separate it from the tile with a bead of caulk.
 Use a caulk that matches the color and consistency (sanded or unsanded) of the grout.
 You can fasten the wood edge to the countertop with finishing nails or screws and plugs.